A Grey Literature Review of AI-Native Applications: Results

 \section{Results}

-Based on the data extracted and synthesized from the reviewed grey literature, we addressed the research questions (cf. Section~\ref{RQs}).
-This section first presents the descriptive metadata of the selected studies, followed by a report of the main findings related to the research questions.

-After completing the screening and selection process, this study identified 106 grey literature related to AI-native applications for review.
-Fig~ illustrates the annual distribution of the selected publications within the search period.
-Notably, in December 2022, only two studies addressed AI-native applications, which may be attributed to the fact that the concept had only just emerged during that period.
-Since 2023, research in this domain has increased substantially, with 27 studies published that year.
-By 2024, the number of studies (48) nearly doubled compared to 2023.
-Furthermore, in the first half of 2025 alone, 29 relevant studies have already been published, which accounts for 60\% of the total for 2024, indicating a rapid upward trend in research on AI-native applications.
+Based on the data extracted and synthesized from the reviewed GL sources, we addressed the research questions (cf. Section~\ref{RQs}).
+This section first presents the descriptive metadata of the selected GL sources, followed by a report of the main findings related to the research questions.
+After completing the screening and selection process, this study identified 106 GL sources related to AI-native applications for review.
+Figure~\ref{demography} illustrates the annual distribution of the selected publications within the search period.
+Notably, in December 2022, only 2 GL sources addressed AI-native applications, which may be attributed to the fact that the concept had only just emerged during that period.
+Since 2023, research in this domain has increased substantially, with 26 GL sources published that year.
+By 2024, the number of GL sources (49) nearly doubled compared to 2023.
+Furthermore, in the first half of 2025 alone, 29 relevant GL sources have already been published, which accounts for nearly 60\% of the total for 2024, indicating a rapid upward trend in research on AI-native applications.